codaxy/cxjs-kitchen-sink/README.md

-# CxJS Enterprise Demo
+# CxJS Kitchen Sink

 The purpose of this project is to illustrate how CxJS can be used to quickly build enterprise applications.
-[CxJS](https://cxjs.io) is an advanced JavaScript framework designed for building applications which heavily feature forms, tables, and charts.
+[CxJS](https://github.com/codaxy/cxjs) is an advanced JavaScript framework designed for building applications which heavily feature forms, tables, and charts.

 A live demo of this application is available at https://kitchen-sink.cxjs.io.